winnieywl/econometrics/syllabus.md

 |60.0%	to	62.49%|	D-|
 |59.99%	or	lower|	F|

-**</font color = 'red'>Note</font>**: Your grade depends entirely on your homework, quizzes, tests, and attendance.
+**<font color = 'red'>Note</font>**: Your grade depends entirely on your homework, quizzes, tests, and attendance.
 No extra-credit work of any kind will be admitted.

 ## **Classroom Behavior**